minzzelo/cs2101ug/docs/UserGuide.md

     ![Quick Start UI](images/QuickStartUi.png)
     <div style="page-break-after: always;"></div>
 <br>
-1. At the top of the screen, type the command in the command box and press Enter on your keyboard to execute it.
-E.g. typing help and pressing Enter will open the help window.
+1. At the top of the screen, type the command in the command box and press Enter on your keyboard to execute it. eg. typing help and pressing Enter will open the help window.

 1. Refer to the [Features](#features) below for details of each command.